Bartlett Dethatching Lawn Services

 Bartlett Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching activities near Bartlett’s wetlands, streams, and conservation lands are subject to oversight by the Environmental Commission or Sustainability Board.
-Properties within 10–25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may require permits and must follow buffer zone regulations.
-Erosion control is especially critical on heavy clay soils, which are prone to runoff and sedimentation when disturbed.
-During the spring dethatching window (April–May), residents and contractors should conduct visual surveys for nesting birds and coordinate with the Illinois Department of Natural Resources to protect ground-nesting species.
-For guidance on permit requirements, seasonal restrictions, and best management practices, contact:
+Dethatching activities near Bartlett’s wetlands, streams, and conservation lands require careful coordination with the Environmental Commission or Sustainability Board.
+Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may need permits and must follow buffer zone regulations.
+Erosion control is especially critical in heavy clay soils, which are highly susceptible to sediment runoff when bare.
+During the spring dethatching window (April-May), residents and contractors must also be mindful of wildlife breeding seasons—visual surveys for nesting birds are recommended before work begins, in accordance with Illinois Department of Natural Resources guidelines.
+For permit requirements, seasonal restrictions, and environmental compliance procedures, contact:

 228 S. Main Street, Bartlett, IL 60103